tonylai2022/Inventory_record/README.md

 # Inventory Record Application

 ## About this project
-* This project is an inventory record web application for the e-commerce company I am working now to manage products, stocks and prices.
+* This project is an inventory record web application for an e-commerce company to manage products, stocks and prices.

 ## Features
 * Provides basic CRUD Functionalities: